8 Tips for Choosing the Best Plastic Surgeon

 We highly advise you don’t ‘price shop’ or go overseas for something as important, long-lasting and visible as your cosmetic plastic surgery.
 Find out how to take steps to avoid a botched surgery disaster and do your research.

 Here are 8 tips to help you find the right Plastic Surgeon for you

 1. Find the right surgeon

 - In selecting your surgeon, your first challenge is to develop a list of candidates.

 - Not all medical practitioners performing cosmetic surgery are plastic surgeons or even practitioners with formal surgery qualifications.

 - So where do you start?

 2. Ask your friends what Plastic Surgeon they recommend for cosmetic surgery procedures

-- At Cosmetic Surgery for Women, many of our patients have been referred to us via ‘word of mouth’ from our satisfied patients.
+- At Coco Ruby Plastic Surgery, many of our patients have been referred to us via ‘word of mouth’ from our satisfied patients.